eribre/ibe500_project/readme.md

 #### MAKE SURE THAT DEPENDENCIES ARE INSTALLED!!

+Node_modules is included, but it doesn't hurt to double check.

 This project requires bsv, whatsonchain, expressjs and pug (for html templates) to function.

 To start the server, run "node index.js" with this folder as the working directory.